Zer0-Bug/ArcadeSpaceShooter_SFML/README.md

 ```

 ### 3. Download SFML Library
-SFML library installed on your system.
+The SFML library must be installed on your system.
 You can download it from [here](https://www.sfml-dev.org/download.php).

 ### 4. Compilation (GCC/Linux/MingW)
 Ensure the SFML library paths are correctly linked in your environment: